Share your expertise in the CNCF Annual Survey!

 End User Companies

 End user companies utilize cloud native technologies internally without offering external services.
 Examples include Adidas, Apple, and Spotify.
 Cloud native vendors, such as AWS and Red Hat, are not end users.
-To determine if your company is an end user, compare CNCF member lists at these links:

 If unsure, please email cfp@cncf.io for assistance.